Abs0lute-Zer0/AbsoluteZero.github.io/index.md

 ### Compiled List of Ideas

 The team worked to sort and rank these needs based on the requirements of the project.
-Additionally, the team took into consideration the needs and requirements that users would also need in order for the project to be user friendly and meet the criteria of the class.
+Additionally, the team took into consideration the needs and requirements that users would also need for the project to be user-friendly and meet the criteria of the class.

 Table 1: Short list of ranked project/customer needs